 - You’ll need a lot of templates as options available.
 On top of that, every template should be completely customizable.

-- Proper integration with the most popular email marketing tools, full-blown marketing automation suites, and all-in-one marketing automation tools.
+- Proper integration with the most popular email marketing tools such as Mailchimp, Drip, and ConvertKit, full-blown marketing automation suites, and all-in-one marketing automation tools.

 - Integrations with CRM of your choice.